tytydraco/yessleep/out/The_Rattle_of_Rain.md

 “I don’t know.
 It’s…” I had him wrapped around the torso, pushing against the ground with all my might.
 “It’ll be fine.”

-“Aaron please…” Hannah was begging…pleading…there were tears streaming silently down her face.
+“Aaron please…” There were tears streaming silently down Hannah’s face.
 “Aaron please get him out of th-“

 *CRACK.*